Ashley Longshore: Artwork

 Art New Orleans featured a Longshore painting on the cover of its Spring 2013 issue and Vie Magazine featured her art on the cover of its May 2013 issue.

 In 2014, Longshore announced a collaboration with friend and long-time client Blake Lively for Lively's lifestyle e-commerce site Preserve.
 Longshore and Lively began working together at Longshore's studio shortly before Lively's site launched.
 Later that year, she created a holiday exhibit for Kirna Zabete featuring “Jingle My Bells.”
-Kirna Zabete has 20 pieces of Longshore’s work exhibited.
+Kirna Zabete has 20 pieces of Longshore's work exhibited.
 In 2015, Longshore was featured by Forbes on a list of 21 contemporary artists.
-That same year, Longshore’s work was also featured at the Cornell Museum in an exhibit titled “Bling: Art That Shines.”
-The collection included Longshore’s large-scale portraits highlighting celebrity excess.
+That same year, Longshore's work was also featured at the Cornell Museum in an exhibit titled “Bling: Art That Shines.”
+The collection included Longshore's large-scale portraits highlighting celebrity excess.
 Her pieces Audrey in Slipper Orchid Headdress and Subtleties Are Not Her Specialty were among the featured works in the exhibit.
 In 2015, Longshore launched Artgasm, a direct-to-collector subscription program inspired by TuneCore.

 In fall 2015, Longshore debuted a collection of satirical fashion portraits during New York Fashion Week.
 She became the first artist to secure a collaboration with the Bryant Park Hotel with a Longshore-designed suite featuring the collection of seven bold portraits of iconic names in fashion.

-In January 2018, Longshore became the first solo female artist to exhibit at Bergdorf Goodman.
+In January 2018, Longshore became the first solo female artist to exhibit at the Bergdorf Goodman Building.
 As part of the exhibit, Longshore's work was placed in six different Bergdorf Goodman window displays on Fifth Avenue.

-In March 2019 Longshore exhibited 37 paintings she created of iconic women in a one woman show at and as a commission for the Diane von Fürstenberg flagship store in the Meatpacking District of Manhattan in New York City in celebration of Women's History Month.
+In March 2019 Longshore exhibited 37 paintings she created of iconic women in a one-woman show at and as a commission for the Diane von Fürstenberg flagship store in the Meatpacking District of Manhattan in New York City in celebration of Women's History Month.

-In March 2020, as part of Women's History Month, Sprinkles Cupcakes featured Longshore’s artwork on its limited edition White Chocolate Raspberry cupcake.
+In March 2020, as part of Women's History Month, Sprinkles Cupcakes featured Longshore's artwork on its limited edition White Chocolate Raspberry cupcake.

 In October 2021, Longshore created an installation for the Netflix premiere of Gwyneth Paltrow’s Sex, Love & goop.
 That same month, she debuted her new furniture collection with Ken Fulk at the Prodigal Fun exhibition, which also featured approximately 70 large-scale pop art paintings by Longshore.

 Longshore has also released two collections of NFTs.
 The first, based on her book of portraits of women, ROAR, was released in January 2022.
 The second, IT'S A MAN'S WORLD, focused on portraits of real and fictional men, was released in June 2022.